A modelling and computational study of the frustration index in signed networks: Evaluating performance against the literature

 In this subsection, we compare the solve time of our algorithm against other algorithms suggested for computing the frustration index.
 Besides \cite{aref2017computing}, our review of the literature finds only two methods claiming exact computation of the frustration index \cite{brusco_k-balance_2010, huffner_separator-based_2010}.
 Brusco and Steinley suggested a branch and bound algorithm for minimising the overall frustration (under a different name) for a predefined number of colours \cite{brusco_k-balance_2010}.
 H\"{u}ffner, Betzler, and Niedermeier have suggested a data-reduction schemes and an iterative compression algorithm for computing the frustration index \cite{huffner_separator-based_2010}.

 Brusco and Steinley have reported running times for very small graphs with only up to $n=21$ vertices.
 While, their exact algorithm fails to solve graphs as large as $n=30$ in a reasonable time \cite{brusco_k-balance_2010}, our binary linear models solve such instances in split seconds.
 H\"{u}ffner, Betzler, and Niedermeier have generated random graphs of order $n$ with low densities $(\rho \leq 0.04)$ to test their algorithm \cite{huffner_separator-based_2010}.
-The largest of such random graphs solvable by their algorithm in 20 hours has $n=500$ nodes.
+The largest of such random graphs solvable by their algorithm in 20 hours has $500$ nodes.
 They also reported that only 3 out of 5 random graphs with $n \in\{100,200,300,400,500\}$ can be solved by their method in 20 hours.
 Our three binary linear models solve all such instances in less than 100 seconds.